Azara lanceolata

-Azara lanceolata (lanceleaf azara; "corcolen", "aromo" in Spanish) is a species of flowering plant in the family Salicaceae (it was previously categorized as Flacourtiaceae).
+Azara lanceolata, the lanceleaf azara, locally known as corcolen or aromo, is a species of flowering plant in the family Salicaceae (it was previously categorized as Flacourtiaceae).
 It has been named after its lance-shaped, serrated, glossy, bright green leaves.
 It is an evergreen shrub, growing to a height of 3–5 meters.
 It is found on both sides of the Andes Mountains, in the south of Argentina and Chile.

-Its flowers that bloom in either late winter or early spring are known for having a strong smell, which some people say smells like vanilla.
+Its flowers, which bloom in either late winter or early spring are known for having a strong scent, which some people regard to be reminiscent of vanilla.